kryvoshei/kottans-frontend/README.md

 **Things new to me:**

-Zhenya Andricanych just rocks.
+Zhenya Andrikanych just rocks.
 I have been subscribed to his YouTube channel for a year now, and I have already watched these playlists.

 **What amazed me:**